Demo request context workflow

 Recommended next action

 Lemma is for workflows where the useful next question depends on the buyer's first answer.
-A static form is still the better fit when the job is simple collection or an unsupported operational workflow.
+Keep simple capture when the team only needs a structured fact or routing field.

 Simple newsletter capture